Research Projects 2014–2016

 Multiple surveys, which include observational and in-person interviews, have been developed to compare human activities and biological abundance in ponds.
 Many activities overlap but are not generally in conflict with each other.

 “The misconception is that people view overlapping uses as in conflict,” said Dalton, noting that’s not always the case.
 Part of the survey, she said, focuses on what people think about other uses around them, and targets specific areas of use to evaluate areas that are more highly impacted by humans.

 “Not everyone is using the same space at the same time,” said Thompson.

-URI researcher, Mark Stolt, will be evaluating whether oyster aquaculture benefits ecosystem functioning in southern Rhode Island’s coastal salt ponds – specifically, Ninigret, Winnapaug, and Potter Pond.
+URI researcher Mark Stolt investigated whether oyster aquaculture benefits ecosystem functioning in southern Rhode Island’s coastal salt ponds – specifically, Ninigret, Winnapaug, and Potter Pond.

-These submerged ponds represent areas with and without aquaculture, and will be compared based on submerged soil types, water quality, and aquatic organisms to decipher environmental impacts of aquaculture.
+These submerged ponds represent areas with and without aquaculture and were compared based on submerged soil types, water quality, and aquatic organisms to decipher environmental impacts of aquaculture.

 “We’re trying to get a picture of what’s happening to these soils as a reflection of the aquaculture that’s going on,” said Stolt, explaining that the condition of the soils are indicative of the water quality, the tidal fluctuation, and how much energy (food) is coming in.